UMB Campus Shared Resources

 Register and attend any of the 1-hour webinars hosted by ResearchMatch every second Thursday of every month, 3-4 pm EDT.
 You can attend as frequently as you like.
 Learn how to use this powerful tool!

 If you are interested in adding your protocol to ResearchMatch, you must first email ICTR-Navigator@umaryland.edu for requirements!

 Other UMB Campus Shared Resources

 The PATIENTS Program partners with patients and care providers to answer questions about the best treatment options to improve health and quality of life.
 People from all communities, especially those from underserved and minority populations, are engaged in every step of the patient-centered outcomes research (PCOR) process.
 Through collective efforts, an effective learning health care community is created.
 Research priorities are aligned with the values of patients and communities to make research more relevant and patient-centered.
 The PATIENTS Program trains patients, stakeholders, and researchers to become co-developers of PCOR.
 With support from the ICTR Community and Collaboration Core, the PATIENTS Program can provide the researcher assistance with:

-- Creating a focus group and interpreting focus group results,
+- Creating a focus group and interpreting focus group results.

-- Developing participant instruction videos,
+- Developing participant recruitment or instruction videos.

-- Assembling an advisory board, or
+- Assembling an advisory board.

 - Connecting you with a Citizen Scientist, a community member who has received training on how to review research proposals and offer input on the relevance and feasibility in the proposed population.